Top Twenty-One Date Ideas in Providence, RI

 I like to get food at the food tents there.
 It’s generally good quality – not just hamburgers and hot dogs.
 One of my favorites is the Indian food stand.

-10. Walk, Jog, or Ride the East Bay Bike Path
+10. Walk, Jog, or Ride the Amazing East Bay Bike Path

 If you want to do an outdoorsy date, I can’t think of a better place than the East Bay Bike Path.
 It’s not just for biking – many people walk and jog on it.
 It’s one of the most beautiful and well-maintained biking/running paths I’ve seen anywhere.
 You’ll go alongside old railroad tracks, expanses of water, marshes, and wooded areas.
 It’s all beautifully paved – more than I can say for most Rhode Island streets!

-About half way down there is a nature walk on a wooden boardwalk.
-It’s only a short detour from the main path:
+Just south of the town of Warren is a nature walk on a wooden boardwalk.
+This is in the Claire D. McIntosh Wildlife Refuge, only a short detour from the main path:

 If you want some refreshment, get a Dell’s frozen lemonade or an ice cream cone at one of the stands along the way.
 If you are able to make the full seventeen miles to Bristol, RI, have some seafood at the restaurant at the end of the path.